MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_working_with_textures/index.md

 > [!NOTE]
 > The order of method calls when rendering using the [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch) is important.  [**SpriteBatch.Begin**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.Begin(Microsoft.Xna.Framework.Graphics.SpriteSortMode,Microsoft.Xna.Framework.Graphics.BlendState,Microsoft.Xna.Framework.Graphics.SamplerState,Microsoft.Xna.Framework.Graphics.DepthStencilState,Microsoft.Xna.Framework.Graphics.RasterizerState,Microsoft.Xna.Framework.Graphics.Effect,System.Nullable{Microsoft.Xna.Framework.Matrix})) must be called before any [**SpriteBatch.Draw**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.Draw(Microsoft.Xna.Framework.Graphics.Texture2D,Microsoft.Xna.Framework.Rectangle,Microsoft.Xna.Framework.Color)) calls are made.
 When finished, [**SpriteBatch.End**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.End) must be called before another [**SpriteBatch.Begin**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.Begin(Microsoft.Xna.Framework.Graphics.SpriteSortMode,Microsoft.Xna.Framework.Graphics.BlendState,Microsoft.Xna.Framework.Graphics.SamplerState,Microsoft.Xna.Framework.Graphics.DepthStencilState,Microsoft.Xna.Framework.Graphics.RasterizerState,Microsoft.Xna.Framework.Graphics.Effect,System.Nullable{Microsoft.Xna.Framework.Matrix})) can be called.
 If these methods are called out of order, an exception will be thrown.

-> [!IMPORTANT]
-> Although the [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch) makes it easier to manage the render states for the [**GraphicsDevice**](xref:Microsoft.Xna.Framework.Graphics.GraphicsDevice), it can also change states that you may have set manually, such as if you are performing 3D rendering.
-Keep this in mind when mixing 2D and 3D rendering.

 As mentioned in [Chapter 03](../03_the_game1_file/index.md#the-game-loop), all rendering should be done inside the [**Draw**](xref:Microsoft.Xna.Framework.Game.Draw(Microsoft.Xna.Framework.GameTime)) method.
 The [**Draw**](xref:Microsoft.Xna.Framework.Game.Draw(Microsoft.Xna.Framework.GameTime)) method's responsibility is to render the game state that was calculated in [**Update**](xref:Microsoft.Xna.Framework.Game.Update(Microsoft.Xna.Framework.GameTime)); it should not contain any game logic or complex calculations.